[tkd]

 Dissent among the kwans that did not unify carried for six years.
 On May 16th 1961, the Second Republic under the leadership of Chang Myon was overthrown by a military coup led by General Park Chung-Hee, and on September 14, by official decree of the new military government (known as the Kwan Unity Act), the kwans were ordered to put themselves under the jurisdiction of the KTA.
 Those that did not submit, notably the Moo Duk Kwan of Hwang Kee, often found life outside the KTA was made difficult by the authorities; nonetheless, some have remained independent and flourish to this day.

 In the late 1940s, following an unsuccessful insurrection against the Korean government, General Park had received a death sentence, later rescinded, from a military court martial panel that had included General Choi.
-After General Park's appointment as president, General Choi was forced to retire from the army and in 1962 was sent to Malaysia as ambassador.
+After General Park’s appointment as president, General Choi was forced to retire from the army and in 1962 was sent to Malaysia as ambassador.
 In his absence, the heads of the kwans decided to change the official name to Tae Soo Do.
 It was as the Korean Tae Soo Do Association that the art was finally recognised by the Korean Sports Union, the governing body for sports within Korea.
 It remained this way until 1965, when General Choi returned to Korea.
-He promptly got himself elected as president of the Korea Tae Soo Do Association, and arranged for the name to change back to Tae Kwon Do.
-In the same year he published Taekwon-Do: Korean Art of Self-Defence, the first Tae Kwon Do manual in English.
+He promptly had himself elected as president of the Korea Tae Soo Do Association, and arranged for the name to change back to Taekwon-Do.
+In the same year he published Taekwon-Do: Korean Art of Self-Defence, the first Taekwon-Do manual in English.

-According to many reports, General Choi's manner was authoritarian and bullying, and caused friction between himself and many of the other kwan heads, particularly in his insistence that the art be called Tae Kwon Do rather than Tae Soo Do.
-His behaviour caused As a compromise, in 1966, General Choi was persuaded to resign from the KTA and found the International Tae Kwon Do Federation (ITF) in order to spread the art worldwide; thus on March 22 1966 the ITF came into being, initially incorporating 9 countries - South Korea, Malaysia, Vietnam, Singapore, West Germany, Turkey, Italy, Egypt, and the USA.
+According to many sources, General Choi’s manner was authoritarian and bullying, and caused friction between himself and many of the other kwan heads, particularly in his insistence that the art be called Tae Kwon Do rather than Tae Soo Do.
+As a compromise, in 1966, General Choi was persuaded to resign from the KTA and found the International Taekwon-Do Federation (ITF) in order to spread the art worldwide; thus on March 22 1966 the ITF came into being, initially incorporating 9 countries - South Korea, Malaysia, Vietnam, Singapore, West Germany, Turkey, Italy, Egypt, and the USA.

 At the 13TH ITF World Congress in Rimini, Italy, in July 2001, General Choi was elected to serve the first 2 years of a 6 year term, with his son, Master Choi Jung Hwa, elected to serve the remaining 4 years of this term.
-Allegedley, after this Master Choi informed the North Koreans that, while he would welcome them as members and an NGB, he would not have them interfering in internal ITF matters.
-However, Master Choi's supporters were subsequently accused of being disruptive and making proper administration of the ITF near impossible.
-Thus, a 'Special Congress' was held in Vienna on 12th January 2002, where it was decided to amend the Rimini result to the effect that General Choi would serve the entire 6 year term.
+Several months later, in a meeting in Slovenia, Master Choi informed the North Koreans that, while he would welcome them as members and an NGB, he would not have them interfering in internal ITF matters once he became president.
+Subsequently, Master Choi and his supporters were accused of being disruptive and making proper administration of the ITF near impossible.
+A ‘Special Congress’ was held in Vienna on 12th January 2002, where it was decided to amend the Rimini result to the effect that General Choi would serve the entire 6 year term.
 The official reason given for this was that, as merger talks were imminent between the ITF and WTF, it would be better for General Choi to continue for the full 6-year term.
-However, an enquiry made to the WTF elicited the response that no approaches had been made to this effect.
+However, an enquiry made to the WTF elicited the response that no approaches had been made to this effect, leading to suspicion being raised that the North Korean contingent, unhappy with Master Choi’s intentions, had used their influence with General Choi to have him removed from the presidency.

 In response, Master Choi's faction claimed that the January Special Congress was an illegal attempt to overturn the legitimate decision of the Rimini meeting, an opinion apparently shared by the ITF's own (and now ex-) legal adviser, Master Michael Tibollo (see Further Reading, link for 'The Breakup Begins ....') and several others.
 On 26 February 2002, Choi Jung Hwa was informed that he had been expelled from the ITF; this lead to an immediate split, with both General Choi (based in Austria) and Master Choi (based in Canada) claiming to be the legitimate head of the ITF.
 Subsequently, a number of other ITF members either left or were expelled by the Vienna faction, presumably for siding with Master Choi.